Larry Kudlow: Personal life

 Kudlow has been married three times: In 1974, he married Nancy Ellen Gerstein, an editor in The New Yorker magazine's fiction department, with the marriage lasting about a year.
 In 1981, he married Susan (Cullman) Sicher, whose grandfather was businessman Joseph Cullman and whose great-grandfather was businessman Lyman G. Bloomingdale.
 The Washington wedding was presided over by U.S. District Judge John Sirica.
 In 1986, he married Judith "Judy" Pond, a painter and Montana native.

 In the mid-1990s, Kudlow left Bear Stearns and entered a 12-step program in order to deal with his addictions to cocaine and alcohol.
 He subsequently converted to Catholicism under the guidance of Father C. John McCloskey III.

 Kudlow is a member of the Catholic Advisory Board of the Ave Maria Mutual Funds.
 He served as a member of the Fordham University Board of Trustees and is on the advisory committee of the Kemp Institute at the Pepperdine University School of Public Policy.

-On June 11, 2018, Kudlow suffered what the White House referred to as a "very mild" heart attack.
-White House Press Secretary Sarah Sanders stated that Kudlow had been admitted to the Walter Reed Army Medical Center in Washington, D.C., and that he was "doing well" and expected a "full and speedy recovery".
-The incident took place on the same day President Trump was set to meet with North Korean leader Kim Jong-Un in Singapore for the American summit with North Korea.
-On June 13, Kudlow was discharged from the hospital.
+On June 11, 2018, Kudlow suffered a mild heart attack.
+He was admitted to Walter Reed Army Medical Center in Washington, D.C., and discharged two days later.